Nuitka/Nuitka/Developer_Manual.rst

   Code under construction.
 We publish commits there, that may not hold up in testing, and before it enters develop branch.
-Factory may have severe regressions frequently, and commits become rebased all the time.
+Factory may have severe regressions frequently, and commits become **rebased all the time**, so do not base your patches on it, prefer develop branch for that.

 * Feature Branches

   On these long lived developments that extend for multiple release cycles or contain changes that break Nuitka temporarily.
-They need not be functional at all.
+They need not be functional at all, and may lag behind main branches.

 Checking the Source